 Carmel-by-the-Sea is a very small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
 With a population of 3,104 people and two associated neighborhoods, Carmel-by-the-Sea is the 601st largest community in California.
-Carmel-by-the-Sea has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Carmel-by-the-Sea has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Carmel-by-the-Sea home prices are not only among the most expensive in California, but Carmel-by-the-Sea real estate also consistently ranks among the most expensive in America.